submariner-io/submariner-website/src/content/getting-started/architecture/service-discovery/_index.en.md

 The Lighthouse DNS server runs as an external DNS server which owns the domain `clusterset.local`.
-CoreDNS is configured to forward any request sent to `clusterset.local` to the Lighthouse DNS server, which uses the ServiceImport resources that are distributed by the controller for DNS resolution.
+CoreDNS is configured to forward any request sent to `clusterset.local` to the Lighthouse DNS server, which uses the ServiceImport and EndpointSlice resources that are distributed by the controller to build an address cache for DNS resolution.
 The Lighthouse DNS server supports queries using an A record and an SRV record.

 {{% notice note %}}
 When a single Service is deployed to multiple clusters, Lighthouse DNS server prefers the local cluster first before routing the traffic to